-In developing the TSEFAP Business Plan, the following organisations are considered to be the major stakeholders in this exercise and are involved in the development of this process.
+The following organisations are considered to be the major stakeholders in this project and are involved in the development of the Business Plan.
 These stakeholders will also be required to have some involvement with the operations of the TSEFAP.

-- Australian Government Department of Agriculture - Food Standards Australia and New Zealand (FSANZ) - Australian Commonwealth Scientific & Industrial Research Organisation (CSIRO) - Department of Primary Industries, NSW - Department of Agriculture & Fisheries, QLD - Department of Primary Industry & Fisheries, NT - Department of Agriculture & Food, WA - Primary Industries and Regions, SA - Department of Economic Development, Jobs, Transport and Resources, VIC - Department of Primary Industries, Water & Environment, TAS - Territory and Municipal Services, ACT
+- Australian Government Department of Agriculture and Water Resources - Food Standards Australia and New Zealand (FSANZ) - Australian Commonwealth Scientific & Industrial Research Organisation (CSIRO) - Department of Primary Industries, NSW - Department of Agriculture & Fisheries, QLD - Department of Primary Industry & Fisheries, - Department of Agriculture & Food, WA - Primary Industries and Regions, SA - Department of Economic Development, Jobs, Transport and Resources, VIC - Department of Primary Industries, Parks, Water & Environment, TAS - Territory and Municipal Services, ACT